 Users get corrupted.
 After enough exposure to confrontational content, non-confrontational types start adopting combative styles.

 Attention scarcity.
-“Nice” accounts can’t compete for attention with controversy.
+“Nice” accounts can’t compete with controversy for algorithmic distribution.

 The Elon Effect

 Whether this is better or worse depends on your type.
 For Type 8s, it’s more comfortable.
-For Type 1s, it’s less comfortable.
-For everyone, it’s more chaotic.
+For Type 1s, it’s a nightmare.
+For everyone, it’s measurably more hostile.
+(For more on how personality shapes the tech leaders building these platforms, see the Tech Titans Through the Enneagram series.)

 Healthier Twitter Use by Type